bernardoc1001/Source-Code-Analyser-Engine/docs/blog/blog.md

 #### What I Will Do:
 Once I finish the Symbol Table I will do some testing before moving onto working on style rules.

+## Blog Post 12 (18/03/2018)

+#### What I've Done:

+It is now Sunday of Week 7.
+I'm writing this blog post early as tomorrow is a bank holiday so it won't be until Tuesday that I see my supervisor again, and I need to spend most of tomorrow studying for class tests.

+I have finished Task #18 , Create a Symbol Table.
+Last week I talked about the functionality of the Symbol Table, and now I can build that Symbol Table by doing a parse of the previously generated Abstract Syntax Tree.

+##### Challenges with Building The Symbol Table from the Parse:
+* **Accessing the correct token values to add to the symbol table mid-parse from the user submitted rulebook:**
+This was the main challenge I found when generating the Symbol Table while parsing the Abstract Syntax Tree.

+    For Example, for a variable-declaration node I want to access the ID token to add it to the symbol table.
+Here is the corresponding Abstract Syntax Tree node.
+    ```
+    {:parsed-node-name "var-decl",
+           :parsed-node-result
+           ({:token-key :VAR, :token-value "var", :token-type :token}
+            {:parsed-node-name "identifier",
+             :parsed-node-result
+             ({:token-key :ID, :token-value "i", :token-type :token})}
+            {:token-key :COLON, :token-value ":", :token-type :token}
+            {:parsed-node-name "data-type",
+             :parsed-node-result
+             ({:token-key :INT,
+               :token-value "integer",
+               :token-type :token})})}
+    ```
+    Notice that the ID token is in a nested AST node called `identifier`.

+    I needed to figure out a way to reference the values that I wanted from the rulebook.
+As discussed in the previous blog, I made an optional `st-func-calls` token that is put into the AST.
+This token contains the symbol table function calls (which can be anonymous function calls that call symbol table functions) that I will evaluate from the Symbol Table namespace.

+    For the above example, I pass to an anonymous function the list of tokens in the root `:parsed-node-result`, and call this list `ast-entry`.
+    I then use the following code snippet to access the value of the ID token

+    ```
+    (:token-value (nth (:parsed-node-result (nth ast-entry 1)) 0))
+    ```
+    To break this down, I
+    * Select the ID AST-node with `(nth ast-entry 1)` (which for this production rule will always be in the second position on the list).
+    * I then select its list of tokens with `(:parsed-node-result (nth ast-entry 1))`
+    * Then we select the desired token (in this casealways in the first position) with `(nth (:parsed-node-result (nth ast-entry 1)) 0)`
+    * Finally we then get the value of the desired token with `(:token-value (nth (:parsed-node-result (nth ast-entry 1)) 0))`

+    The above code gets the name of the symbol that we wish to add to the Symbol Table.
+We do something similar to get the value of the symbol.
+    Then with the following snippet we can add that symbol name & value to the current scope
+    ```
+    (st/add-to-scope name {:symbol-name name :symbol-value value})

+    ```

+    Below is the full entry for the `var-decl` production rule in the user submitted rulebook that I am creating to test out my project
+    ```
+        "var-decl" : "(defn var-decl []
+                    [[:VAR '(identifier) :COLON '(data-type)
+                    {:st-func-calls [(fn
+                                      [ast-entry]
+                                      (let [name (:token-value (nth (:parsed-node-result (nth ast-entry 1)) 0))
+                                           value (:token-value (nth (:parsed-node-result (nth ast-entry 3)) 0))]
+                                           (st/add-to-scope name {:symbol-name name :symbol-value value})))]} ]])",

+    ```

+    I have taken it upon myself to format the above example.
+In the actual rulebook that I am creating, that above example is all on a single line without any sort of indentation, as the value is a string and I can't have multi-line string when writing  sample-rulebook.json file, as specified by the JSON format.
+    As you can imagine that can get rather annoying with having to deal with such long single line production rules, especially as now I have to write anonymous functions as part of those single lines.

+#### What I am Currently Doing:
+Currently I am studying for some class tests that will take place mid-week this week.
+After that I will resume work on the Final Year Project.

+#### What I Will Do:

+I will meet with my supervisor again on Tuesday as mentioned earlier.
+We will discuss which tasks should take precedence next.
+I believe it will be to start working on defining and returning style suggestions to the user, which I envision will take a couple weeks.